Background pattern

 • If you have difficulty urinating or have problems due to an enlarged prostate.

-• If you have a condition called narrow-angle glaucoma, which causes high pressure in the eye.
+• If you have an eye condition called narrow-angle glaucoma, which causes high pressure in the eye.

-• If you experience sudden chest tightness, cough, wheezing, or difficulty breathing immediately after using the medication.
+• If you notice sudden tightness in the chest, have a cough, wheezing, or difficulty breathing immediately after using the medicine.
 See section 4.

-Brimica Genuair is used as long-term maintenance treatment for COPD.
-Do not use this medication to treat a sudden attack of difficulty breathing or wheezing.
+Brimica Genuair is used as a maintenance treatment (long-term) for COPD.
+This medicine should not be used to treat a sudden attack of difficulty breathing or wheezing.

-If the usual symptoms of COPD (difficulty breathing, wheezing, or cough) do not improve or worsen during treatment with Brimica Genuair, continue using the medication but seek medical attention as soon as possible for your doctor to determine if you need additional medication.
+If your usual symptoms of COPD (difficulty breathing, wheezing, or coughing) do not improve or worsen during treatment with Brimica Genuair, you should continue using the medicine but you should also see your doctor as soon as possible so that he can determine if you need another medication.

-Dry mouth has been observed with medications like Brimica Genuair.
-Over time, dry mouth may be associated with dental caries, so it is essential to maintain good oral hygiene.
+Dry mouth has been observed with medicines like Brimica Genuair.
+In the long term, dry mouth can be associated with tooth decay, so it is important that you take care of your oral hygiene.

 Children and adolescents